WebReflection/tiny-cdn/README.md

 ```

 ## The CLI API
-If used directly as executable, `tinyCDN` is capable of creating an http server, pre-build a file and its compressed versions, or generate a configuration JSON/object content to read and test.
+If used directly as executable, `tinyCDN` is capable of creating an *http* or *https* server, pre-build a file and its compressed versions, or generate a configuration JSON/object content to read and test.

 ```
 ./tiny-cdn [run] [options]